 I discovered Tom Bihn several years ago when looking for a laptop bag to give as a gift.
-At the time, messenger bags were the rage; finding a good, well-constructed, and Made in USA bag that was large enough for a laptop and other gear was tough.
+Finding a well-constructed, Made in USA bag large enough for a laptop and job tools was tough.

 When he was 10 years old, Tom B. asked his parents for outdoor gear.
 They told him to either get a job to pay for what he wanted or learn how to make it himself.
 He chose the latter.